27 Designer Ideas To Create Stunning Small Galley Kitchens

 With a mix of eclectic elements in this kitchen, such as the yellow accent wall with embossed illustrations and the patterned throw rug running along its center, the other finishes needed to be a bit more subtle.
 A reclaimed wood platform on a grey foundation serves as the entrance to the galley kitchen, whose back wall, decked in limestone, faces a wall of recessed wooden cabinets and a stainless steel refrigerator.
 The back wall is in grey, complementing the varied finishes in this kitchen, including the pink granite countertop.

-Cool tones of grey are used in this modern-style galley kitchen, starting with the pale-grained engineered wood flooring.
+Cool tones of grey are used in this modern-style, wide galley kitchen, starting with the pale-grained engineered wood flooring.
 Moving upwards, the minimalist paneled drawers feature a chrome-finished bar, and the speckled gray solid-surface counters create an interesting dynamic with the blue glass mosaic tile backsplash.
 A shuttered window centered towards the end of the galley brings in natural light and provides a classic accent to the kitchen’s modernity.

 Related Kitchen Island Design Galleries You May Like: